 7. Symptomatic residents

 Seeking help.
-Residents with new symptoms such as a persistent cough and a high temperature should self-isolate within their flats.
+Residents with new symptoms (for coronavirus symptom information go to NHS Inform) should self-isolate within their flats.
 This may mean that meals and other deliveries will have to be delivered to their door.
 Advice is available on NHS inform.
 Medical help should only be sought if the resident becomes significantly unwell.
 This can be accessed by using NHS 24 via 111 and speaking directly to the COVID hub.
 It is important not to phone 999 unless it is a medical emergency, or you have been instructed to do so by the COVID-19 Hub.
 In units that do not have onsite wardens, it may be helpful to establish an early prompt process or procedure to enable residents to access the right support.
 The process will depend on local circumstances but may involve the use of telecare.

 Staff or visitors should not enter the flat without PPE where someone is suspected as having the virus even for a short period of time or to respond to an emergency.